RMIT Award for Research Impact - ECR (in the categories of Technology, Design, or Enterprise)

 Nomination and documentation

-The Awards Panel will consider the track record and performance of the nominee, in the last three years, as indicated by but not limited to:
+The Awards Panel will consider the track record, relative to opportunity, and performance of the nominee, in the last three years, as indicated by but not limited to:

 - Evidence of the impact that this research has created or has the potential to create and an end user benefit in terms of economic, environmental and social outcomes.